CCPI Motion Record

 Toussaint v.
 Canada (Citizenship and Immigration) (2009 FC 873)

 Appeal to the Federal Court of Appeal Toussaint v.
-Canada (Citizinship and Immigration) 2011 FCA 146
+Canada (Citizenship and Immigration) 2011 FCA 146

 Nell Toussaint was determined to continue her struggle for justice, and she appealed the decision of Justice Snider to the Federal Court of Appeal.
 CCPI sought and was granted leave to intervene before the Federal Court of Appeal.
 CCPI took carriage of the constitutional arguments before the Federal Court of Appeal, both in written and oral submissions.